microsoft/fluentui/packages/react-components/react-field/Spec.md

 ### FieldComponent

-The FieldProps, etc. types are templated so they can be merged with the wrapped component's props.
 The `FieldComponent` type defines the minimum set of props that the wrapped component must support.
+This is used for the generic types as the requirement for the type parameter: `FieldProps<T extends FieldComponent>`

 ```ts
 /**